All Products

 Impacts

-This section describes the differences between the scenarios in which a single instance processes a single request at the same time (Instance Concurrency = 1) and the scenarios in which a single instance can process multiple requests at a time (Instance Concurrency > 1):
+This section compares two scenarios: one in which an instance processes a single request at a time (Instance Concurrency = 1), and another in which it processes multiple requests concurrently (Instance Concurrency > 1).

 Billing

-An instance can process only one request at the same time.
-The billing duration starts when the first request is processed and ends when the last request is processed.
+An instance can process only one request at a time.
+The billing duration begins when the first request starts to be processed and ends when the last request is processed.

 image